VladThodo/minZ80/README.md

 The documentation for the assembler can be found [here](https://www.nongnu.org/z80asm/).

+If you want to test your code before uploading it to the EEPROM or just experiment with Z80 Assembly in genereal, this [emulator](https://github.com/sklivvz/z80) can be a useful resource depending on what you're trying to achieve.

 ## The end result

-Well, there's no such thing as an end result in this case since there's always room for improvement, either hardware or software.
-But this is what the board looks like after adding all of the main components.
-Ben Eater built his on breadboards, but since high-quality breadboards are expensive and there's no way to get this working on cheap breadboards (trust me, there's no way), I deciced that perfboard and solder are the way to go.
+There's no such thing as an end result in this case since there's always room for improvement, either hardware or software.
+However, this is what the board looks like after adding all of the main components.
+Ben Eater built his on breadboards, but since high-quality breadboards are expensive and there's no way to get this working on cheap breadboards (loose connections are your worst nightmare when in this case), I deciced that perfboard and solder are the way to go.
 I tried to keep it tidy, at least on the top side, since the bottom side is just a big mess of wires.
 For easier serviceability, I do recommend trying to think it through more than I did when it comes to managing those wires.

 The board is powered via a USB cable @ 5V.